Marie T. Lockwood, Suffragist, The Evening Journal [Wilmington, DE], August 2, 1919

 William D. Willis, “Through The Lens”, A World War II Exhibition

 A traveling exhibit on loan from the Division of Historical and Cultural Affairs.
 The exhibit features photographs taken by William D.Willis, a Photo-Technician stationed in England during WWII and focuses on life on the Home Front along with life off the front lines.
-This exhibit will be on display in Middletown until July 2017
+This exhibit was on display in 2017

 “Camp Young, Calif.
 Mojave Dessert.
 1942” Motter Collection.